Katie Raines, Executive Director

 After receiving his Bachelor of Arts in Public and Community Services from Providence College in Rhode Island, James spent a number of years in the United States Peace Corps living and working in Africa.
 After returning stateside, he settled down in Northwest Arkansas where he owns an organic farm.
 He and his wife Jane have two rambunctious little ones, Seamus and Patrick.
 James has been involved in the field of intellectual and developmental disabilities from a very young age.
 Having a sibling with a disability has given him a unique perspective into what it takes to provide quality services.
 James has worked as a direct care staff, coordinator, case manager, and regional waiver director.
 Prior to joining Bost in 2014, James managed the ICF program for a disability provider in NWA.
 James prides himself on his leadership and communication skills and has a strong commitment to providing effective and efficient services.

-Trish Baumgartner, Director of Waiver Services Fort Smith
+Trish Baumgartner, Director of Children's Services Fort Smith

 Jonathan Cox, Director of Property Management